configbee/cb-openfeature-provider-web/README.md

 // Set the ConfigBee provider for OpenFeature OpenFeature.setProvider(configBeeProvider);

-// Set context for contextual targeting await OpenFeature.setContext({ key: 'my-key' });
+// Optionally set context for contextual targeting await OpenFeature.setContext({ key: 'my-key' });

 // Example: Fetching a feature flag based on the context